thekalipo/DeParcevauxPouliquen/README.md

 ## Timeline

 ### 1/12/2021:
--what we did:
+-what we did: Scenarios + review of RGD (1h30)
--to do before next session:
+-to do before next session: use case + diagram (Glen) / scenario + review RGD (Baudouin) -> Check on 3/12/2021.
+Questions ?
--to do next session:
+-to do next session: Select time for next session (Th/Fr).

 #### 24/11/2021:
 -what we did: R,G,D + Scenarios (1h)